bazelbuild/bazel/site/en/extending/toolchains.md

 The set of available toolchains, in priority order, is created from `--extra_toolchains` and `register_toolchains`:

 1. Toolchains registered using `--extra_toolchains` are added first.
-  1. Within these, the **last** toolchain has highest priority.
+(Within these, the **last** toolchain has highest priority.)
-2. Toolchains registered using `register_toolchains`
-  1. Within these, the **first** mentioned toolchain has highest priority.
+2. Toolchains registered using `register_toolchains` in the transitive external dependency graph, in the following order: (Within these, the **first** mentioned toolchain has highest priority.)
+  1. Toolchains registered by the root module (as in, the `MODULE.bazel` at the workspace root);
+  2. Toolchains registered in the user's `WORKSPACE` file, including in any macros invoked from there;
+  3. Toolchains registered by non-root modules (as in, dependencies specified by the root module, and their dependencies, and so forth);
+  4. Toolchains registered in the "WORKSPACE suffix"; this is only used by certain native rules bundled with the Bazel installation.

 **NOTE:** [Pseudo-targets like `:all`, `:*`, and `/...`](/run/build#specifying-build-targets) are ordered by Bazel's package